 If you don’t have a WordPress site, no worries.
 Just read this article on how to integrate TrustPulse with any site.

-If you want a WordPress site but aren’t sure where to start, we’ve got you covered there, too.
-Check out this guide by WPBeginner on how to start a WordPress website.
+If you want a WordPress site but need help figuring out where to start, we’ve got you covered there, too.
+Check out this guide by WPBeginner on how to create a WordPress website.

-Let’s get started by installing the world’s #1 sales notification plugin for WordPress: TrustPulse.
+Let’s start by installing the world’s #1 sales notification plugin for WordPress: TrustPulse.

-Step One) Install and Activate the TrustPulse Plugin
+Step 1) Install and Activate the TrustPulse Plugin

-Your first step will be to make sure you have the TrustPulse plugin downloaded to your WordPress site.
+Your first step will be to have the TrustPulse plugin downloaded to your WordPress site.
 Head over to your WordPress dashboard and find the Plugins » Add New option in the left-hand side menu:

 Then type TrustPulse into the search bar: